Centering and symmetry breaking in confined contracting actomyosin networks

 and no-flux conditions at the droplet and aggregate boundary,

-where and are the local unit normal vectors at the droplet and aggregate boundaries, respectively.
+where n and m are the local unit normal vectors at the droplet and aggregate boundaries, respectively.
 In Equation A5, we neglect the effect of variability of the small volume fraction of actin.
 Based on measurements, we assume that the actin centripetal contraction speed relative to the aggregate V increases linearly away from the aggregate and has the following form:

 The term in the square brackets accounts for the observation that the actin flow becomes zero at the aggregate boundary.